open-prophetdb/biomedgps-data/README.md

 A repo for building a knowledge graph and training knowledge graph embedding models for drug repurposing and disease mechanism research.

+Follow the [DocWebsite](https://open-prophetdb.github.io/biomedgps-data/) to learn more about this project.

 ## Introduction

 ### Key Steps in the Project